phalcon/documentation/docs/installation.md

     The preferred method of installation is through [PECL][install-pecl].

+!!! warning "NOTE"

+    To install phalcon with PECL you will need at least 4GB of RAM, otherwise the PECL build command will fail.

 ### PECL
 The PECL installation method is available for Windows, Linux, and macOS.
 Under Windows pre-compiled dll files are available, while under Linux and macOS, Phalcon will be compiled locally.
 To install Phalcon using PECL make sure you have [pecl/pear][install-pecl] installed.
 ```